-Integrated Sciences Complex
+Integrated Sciences Complex (Opened 2015)

 Classes started in spring 2015 in the Integrated Sciences Complex (ISC), the first new academic building on campus in nearly 40 years.
 The new building has begun to advance student and faculty access, engagement, and success with state-of-the art research, teaching, and training laboratories.
 Its design promotes collaboration among students, faculty, staff, and visitors while opening doors to strategic and community partnerships and funding opportunities.